 DryGair is one of the only dehumidifier manufacturers with the sole focus of humidity control for agriculture.
-DG units are designed to provide optimal humidity reduction at common cultivation conditions of 18oC and 80% relative humidity, extracting more than 4 liters (1 gallon) per kWh.
+The units are designed to provide an optimal humidity reduction at common cultivation conditions of 18oC and 80% relative humidity.
+This helps DryGair operate efficiently, extracting more than 4 liters (1 gallon) per kWh.

-As a solution for greenhouses and indoor cultivation, DryGair units are meant to operate during specific problematic periods:
+As a solution for greenhouses and indoor cultivation, DryGair units should operate during specific problematic periods:

 - When heating and venting is not possible without incurring heat losses

-- Overnight – from dusk to dawn (read about homogeneous & consistent climate condition)
+- During the night – from dusk to dawn (read about homogeneous & consistent climate condition)

 - When outdoor relative humidity is higher than indoors (i.e. rain, humid seasons)

 Spikes in relative humidity can cause dewpoint condensation, leading to the development of various diseases.
 DryGair’s humidity control solution is designed to avoid these peaks, which are most common during dusk and dawn when conditions outdoors change rapidly.